openTdataCH/netexRealisationGuideSwitzerland/docs/A4_annex_glossary.md

 > **NeTEx XSD:** INTERCHANGE RULE specifies conditions governing the possibility of interchanging between two SERVICE JOURNEYs, stopping at the same or different SCHEDULED STOP POINTs, where at least one of the two SERVICE JOURNEYs is indicated indirectly by a DIRECTION, LINE or VEHICLE JOURNEY.
 > Such conditions may alternatively be specified directly, indicating the corresponding services.
 In this case, they are either a SERVICE JOURNEY PATTERN INTERCHANGE or a SERVICE JOURNEY INTERCHANGE.
+>
+> **Transmodel:** Conditions governing the possibility of interchanging between two SERVICE JOURNEYs, stopping at the same or different SCHEDULED STOP POINTs, where at least one of the two SERVICE</font>
+<font color="#f79646">JOURNEYs is indicated indirectly by a DIRECTION, LINE or VEHICLE JOURNEY.

 → [Full documentation](09_timetable.md#InterchangeRule)